Characters of the DC Extended Universe: Cassandra Cain

+Cassandra Cain (portrayed by Ella Jay Basco), is a young thief in Gotham City who was hunted by Black Mask after stealing the Bertinelli diamond from his right-hand, Victor Zsasz.

 Cleo Cazo / Ratcatcher 2

 Cleo Cazo (portrayed by Daniela Melchior) is a Portuguese immigrant who took on her late father's role as the Ratcatcher (or Caça-Ratos in Portuguese), a rodent exterminator-turned vagabond vigilante.
 She utilizes her father's technology, which allows her to communicate with and control rats, keeping one named Sebastian (voiced by Dee Bradley Baker) as a pet.
 After Cleo moves to the United States, she aims to live the "American Dream" but winds up following in her father's footsteps, dubbing herself Ratcatcher 2 (Caça-Ratos 2 in Portuguese), and robs banks until she is apprehended in Gotham City and imprisoned at Belle Reve Penitentiary.
 She is then recruited onto a second Suicide Squad sent to Corto Maltese, where she helps the team fulfil a mission to destroy the Jötunheim prison/lab complex and take down Starro.
 Cleo deals the fatal blow to the alien, as she is able to summon the island's entire rat population to chew Starro to death after Harley Quinn pierces a hole in its eye.

 Despite her troubled background, Cleo has a bubbly personality and big heart and is friendly to her colleagues, developing a close bond with Bloodsport and King Shark, in particular.
 She is the first incarnation of the Ratcatcher to be female, and is an original character created for The Suicide Squad, described by James Gunn as the "heart of the film".